Charlie Brown and Franz Stigler incident: Landing

+Brown managed to fly the 250 mi across the North Sea and land his plane at RAF Seething, home of the 448th Bomb Group and at the postflight debriefing informed his officers about how a German fighter pilot had let him go.

 Brown went on to complete a combat tour.
 Stigler later served as a Messerschmitt Me 262 jet-fighter pilot in Jagdverband 44 until the end of the war.
 Ye Olde Pub did not return to combat; it was returned to the U.S. in April 1944 and was scrapped in August 1945.

 Postwar

 After the war, Brown returned home to West Virginia and went to college, returning to the newly established U.S. Air Force in 1949 and serving until 1965.
 Later, as a U.S. State Department Foreign Service Officer, he made numerous trips to Laos and Vietnam.
 In 1972, he retired from government service and moved to Miami, Florida, to become an inventor.

 Stigler moved to Canada in 1953 and became a successful businessman.

 Meeting of pilots

 In 1986, the retired Lt.
 Col. Brown was asked to speak at a combat pilot reunion event called a "Gathering of the Eagles" at the Air Command and Staff College at Maxwell Air Force Base, Alabama.
 Someone asked him if he had any memorable missions during World War II; he thought for a minute and recalled the story of the Bf 109 escort and pilot's salute.
 Afterwards, Brown decided he should try to find the unknown German pilot.

 After four years of searching vainly for U.S. Army Air Forces, U.S. Air Force and West German air force records that might shed some light on who the other pilot was, Brown had come up with little.
 He then wrote a letter to a combat pilot association newsletter.
 A few months later he received a letter from Stigler, who was now living in Canada.
 "I was the one," it said.
 When they spoke on the phone, Stigler described his plane, the escort and salute, confirming everything that Brown needed to hear to know he was the German fighter pilot involved in the incident.

 Between 1990 and 2008, Charlie Brown and Franz Stigler became close friends and remained so until their deaths within several months of each other in 2008.